XinyuW-hub/Reproducible-Research-Project-2/Rep_project2.md

 ## 2 HEAT                3138         9224 12362
 ## 3 WIND                1235         9001 10236
 ```
-The top three weather events with greatest impacts on public health are **Tornado, heat and wind.**
+The plot combined with the table shows us that the top three weather events with greatest impacts on public health are **tornado, heat and wind.** And tornado has the obvious greatest influence.

 ### Q2: Across the United States, which types of events have the greatest economic consequences?